 Credit cards can fall under a few different categories.
 Understanding these will help you to decide the type of card you are looking for.
 Here are some of the types of cards that we have to offer.

-This type of card may be useful if you don’t want to worry about promotional periods ending as it has one interest rate.
+A Low rate card may be useful if you don’t want to worry about promotional periods ending as it has one interest rate.

-Interest charges will apply on any balance transfers (outside of a promotional offer), credit card cheques or cash withdrawals made on your credit card even if you pay your balance in full.
+Interest charges will apply on balance transfers (outside of a promotional offer), credit card cheques or cash withdrawals made on your credit card even if you pay off your balance in full.

-Please check all the features of the credit card to ensure they still meet your requirements as these may differ from the card you originally applied for.
+At least 51% of successful applicants will receive the representative APR.
+You may be offered a different promotional period, rate or product which will be based on your current status.
+Please check all the features of the credit card to make sure that they still meet your needs as they may differ from the card you applied for first of all.